SongKong Jaikoz

 at org.hibernate.engine.jdbc.internal.ResultSetReturnImpl.executeUpdate(ResultSetReturnImpl.java:208)

-It seems somehow it is trying to use the same id for a song, are you running two invocations of SongKong or something or I wonder if it is hittong some sort of Docker restrction.
+It seems somehow it is trying to use the same id for a song, are you running two invocations of SongKong or something or I wonder if it is hitting some sort of Docker restrction.

 I will review the status report I have but if you could try and rerun it and select all fields in the Show these fields in the Status Report option that would be helpful.